mamemo/CNN-Semantic-Segmentation/README.md

 Before you clone this repo first do the following:

-1. Fork this repo.
-This will create you a copy of this repo on your own account, allowing you to modify it as you please and commit those changes.
+1. Click on Use this template.
+This will create you a brand new repository using this one as a template, allowing you to modify it as you please and commit those changes.
 Otherwise you won't be able to commit any changes unless it's a contribution, in that case, please submit a pull request.
-2. Once you forked the repo, go to your account and clone the repo as you would normally.
+2. Once you created your copy, go to your account and clone the repo as you would normally.
 3. ```cd PATH_TO_REPO/``` In a terminal go to the project folder.
 4. ```pip install -r requeriments.txt``` Install all requirements.
 (Note: Pytorch version might need to installed separately.
 For more installing info visit [__pytorch.org__](https://pytorch.org/))
 5. Change the code and have fun!